tidepool-org/data-model/device-data/types/upload.md

 <!-- start editable commentary on timezone -->

-The `timezone` is the timezone *selected* by the user manually in the Chrome uploader at the time of upload, or (in the case of Dexcom G5 data from HealthKit), the timezone reported by the mobile device at the time of upload.
+The `timezone` is the timezone *selected* by the user manually in the Chrome uploader at the time of upload, or (<!-- Edit by Eden --> at present, only in the case of Dexcom G5 data from HealthKit), the timezone reported by the mobile device at the time of upload.

-Note that we use the [Moment Timezone](http://momentjs.com/timezone/ 'Moment Timezone') library for the implementation of both [bootstrapping to UTC](http://developer.tidepool.io/chrome-uploader/docs/BootstrappingToUTC.html 'Bootstrapping to UTC') (in the Chrome uploader) and in Tidepool's client web application, blip.
+Note that we use the [Moment Timezone](http://momentjs.com/timezone/ 'Moment Timezone') library for the implementation of both [bootstrapping to UTC](http://developer.tidepool.io/chrome-uploader/docs/BootstrappingToUTC.html 'Bootstrapping to UTC') (in the Chrome uploader) and<!-- Edit by Eden --> Tidepool's client web application, blip.
 Moment Timezone in turn includes a copy of the IANA timezone database.
 Moment Timezone is updated frequently to include updates to the IANA database, but we do not always update *our* dependencies very often, so in reality the possible values of this field are limited to the string timezone names recognized by the IANA timezone database *included in our current version of Moment Timezone*.

 <!-- end editable commentary on timezone -->